AmarjeetJyotis/lec-22---Testimonials-Slider/README.md

 📄 License
 This project is licensed under the MIT License.

-🙋‍♂️ Author
-Amarjeet Kumar
-📚 Final Year CSE Student at Chandigarh University
-🌐 Linktree

 📝 Acknowledgments
 Inspired by real-world testimonial sections from modern business websites.

-Built for learning, practice, and portfolio enhancement.

-vbnet
-Copy
-Edit

-Let me know if you'd like to include animations, transition effects, or multiple testimonials for extension!